 Unlike some cities, Banks isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Banks are a mix of both white- and blue-collar jobs.
-Overall, Banks is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Banks who work in office and administrative support (19.39%), management occupations (13.17%), and sales jobs (10.00%).
+Overall, Banks is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Banks who work in office and administrative support (12.00%), management occupations (12.00%), and sales jobs (11.51%).

-The per capita income in Banks in 2010 was $27,343, which is wealthy relative to Oregon, and upper middle income relative to the rest of the US.
-This equates to an annual income of $109,372 for a family of four.
-However, Banks contains both very wealthy and poor people as well.
+The per capita income in Banks in 2018 was $31,387, which is upper middle income relative to Oregon and the nation.
+This equates to an annual income of $125,548 for a family of four.

+Banks is a somewhat ethnically-diverse city.
 The people who call Banks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Banks residents report their race to be White, followed by Asian.
-Important ancestries of people in Banks include English, Irish, Italian, and Dutch.
+Banks also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.82% of the city’s residents.
+Important ancestries of people in Banks include German, English, Irish, Norwegian, and French.

 The most common language spoken in Banks is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Polish.